spectrocloud/librarium/docs/docs-content/registries-and-packs/deploy-pack.md

 </Tabs>

-If the port 7000 on your local machine is unavailable, you can use any other port of your choice. <br />
+If the port 7000 on your local machine is unavailable, you can use any other port of your choice.

 :::warning